chrispmaag/generate_tv_scripts_with_LSTM/README.md

 ## Summary

-In this project, we will generate our own Simpsons TV scripts using RNNs.
+In this project, we will generate our own Simpsons TV scripts using RNNs, specifically an LSTM in TensorFlow.
 The neural network we build will generate a new TV script for a scene at Moe's Tavern.

 ## Data